 While individual numbers decrease, species are being lost too.
 As many as one out of five species of organisms may be on the verge of extinction now, and twice that number could be lost by the end of the century.
 Each time a creature dies, a song dies.
 Every time a species goes extinct, its songs die forever.

-In this series, Spring Creek Project will be celebrating wild songs.
+In this series, Spring Creek Project celebrates wild songs.
 We are inspired by Rachel Carson's quote: "The more clearly we can focus our attention on the wonders ... of the universe about us, the less taste we shall have for destruction."

-Music to Save Earth's Songs will include two public keynote events as well as 20 tiny concert videos called Animal Interludes.
+Music to Save Earth's Songs includes two keynote events as well as 20 tiny concert videos called Animal Interludes.
 Each video, just a few minutes long, is an original composition of words and music in honor of a threatened or beloved animal.
-For example, Robin Kimmerer will read a passage about seabirds, with a string duet.
-Lauret Savoy will read about sage grouse, accompanied by Mark Weaver playing tuba.
-Aimee Nezhukumatathil will read from an essay about meadowlarks, with an original flute composition by Jane Rigler.
+For example, Robin Kimmerer reads a passage about seabirds, with a string duet.
+Lauret Savoy reads about sage grouse, accompanied by Mark Weaver playing tuba.
+Aimee Nezhukumatathil reads from an essay about meadowlarks, with an original flute composition by Jane Rigler.

-The entire series will be co-sponsored and co-released by the Center for Humans and Nature, Counterpoint Press, Greenbelt Land Trust, McKenzie River Trust, Orion Magazine, and The Safina Center, all of which you can learn more about in the "About Our Co-Sponsors" section below.
+The series was co-sponsored and co-released by the Center for Humans and Nature, Counterpoint Press, Greenbelt Land Trust, McKenzie River Trust, Orion Magazine, and The Safina Center, all of which you can learn more about in the "About Our Co-Sponsors" section below.

-Thank you for following along and for tuning in to these wild songs with us.
+Thank you for tuning in to these wild songs with us.
 Here, Spring Creek Project Program Manager Carly Lettero offers an introduction to the series, accompanied by pianist Rachelle McCabe.

-Everyone is invited to attend the launch of Kathleen Dean Moore's book Earth's Wild Music: Celebrating and Defending the Songs of the Natural World, the inspiration behind the whole series.
-The live event begins at 6 p.m.
-PST and will include readings, guest appearances, games, and a Q&A with the author.
-This event is co-hosted by our series partners as well as Grass Roots Books & Music, which has copies of Earth's Wild Music available.
+Kathleen Dean Moore launches her book Earth's Wild Music: Celebrating and Defending the Songs of the Natural World, the inspiration behind the whole series.
+The event includes readings, guest appearances, music, and a Q&A with the author.
+This event was co-hosted by our series partners as well as Grass Roots Books & Music, which has copies of Earth's Wild Music available.
 (This live event was held February 20, 2021.)

-Spadefoot toad: Read by Gary Paul Nabhan with music by Jane Rigler (flute and electronic)
+Spadefoot toad: Read by Kathleen Dean Moore with music by Jane Rigler (flute and electronics)

 About the Readers and Musicians